 About the Governor and First Lady

-Governor Josh Green is a proud husband, father, physician, and Hawaiʻiʻs ninth governor.
-Raised in Pittsburgh, Pennsylvania, Governor Green received his degree in both biology and anthropology from Swarthmore College and his M.D. from Penn State Milton S. Hershey Medical Center at Pennsylvania State University.
-After graduating medical school he completed his residency in Family Practice.
-He was then awarded a National Health Service Corps scholarship and chose a position to practice medicine in the underserved area of Kā’ū on the Big Island of Hawai’i.
+Governor Josh Green, M.D., is a dedicated husband, father, physician, and the ninth Governor of Hawaiʻi.
+Raised in Pittsburgh, Pennsylvania, he earned degrees in biology and anthropology from Swarthmore College and his M.D. from Penn State.
+After completing his residency in Family Practice, he was awarded a National Health Service Corps scholarship and chose to serve the underserved community of Ka‘ū on Hawai‘i Island.

 Download Governor Green’s Headshot